nju-websoft/ARTime/README.md

 # ARTime
 Automatic Rule Generation for Time Expression Normalization (Findings of EMNLP, 2021)

-The codes is obtained in the `software` directory.
+The codes are obtained in the `software` directory.

 The `evaluationResults.zip` file includes the main results reported in our paper.